-Peak Attempt: The expedition includes at least one peak ascent attempt.
+The expedition includes at least one technical peak attempt.
 Peak attempts, with or without the use of ropes and technical gear, are major enterprises and typically require early morning starts and take all day to complete.
 Weather or other factors including group dynamics and physical ability may preclude even an attempt to ascend a peak.

-The San Juans Mountain Range is the largest range in Colorado by area This remote range was primarily used for mining until the early 20th century as many of the peaks contain precious minerals.
-This rugged area does not have many roads and as a result some courses are resupplied by train.
+The San Juan Mountain Range is the largest range in Colorado by area.
+This remote range was primarily used for mining until the early 20th century as many of the peaks contain precious minerals.
+This rugged area does not have many roads and, as a result, some courses are resupplied by train.
 A narrow gauge railroad runs straight through the heart of the mountains, providing a unique opportunity to get students some fresh food and treats.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.